Eddie Royal: Personal life

-Eddie started as a little league player on the Reston Seahawks pop Warner teams and was a great teammate and hard worker from day one.
+Eddie started as a little league player on the Reston Seahawks Pop Warner team and was a great teammate and hard worker from day one.

 Royal's older brother, Chris Royal, played professional football as well.
 His sister, Lt.
 Col. Christina Royal, is a graduate of the Virginia Tech Corps of Cadets where she served as regimental commander and now serves with the United States Air Force.